Millions of cars have some form of safety recall. See if your car is one of them.

 Remedy

-Owners are advised to disable the high definition (HD) radio feature until the recall remedy has been performed.
-The audio-video navigation software will be updated over-the-air (OTA) or inspected and updated by a dealer, free of charge.
-Owner notification letters are expected to be mailed March 16, 2026.
-Owners may contact Genesis customer service at 844-340-9741.
-Hyundai’s number for this recall is 031G.
-Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov beginning January 17, 2026.
+Dealers will update the software, free of charge.
+Owner notification letters are expected to be mailed May 1, 2026.
+Owners may contact Audi customer service at 1-800-253-2834.
+Audi’s number for this recall is 90TW.
+Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on March 6, 2026.

 Summary